 Curtin University Oil and Gas Innovation Centre

-Established in 2017, the Curtin Centre for Oil and Gas Innovation (COGIC) brings Curtin University’s multidisciplinary research and development expertise to the oil and gas industry’s technology challenges.
-For queries, contact Centre Director Claus Otto.
+Established in 2017, the Curtin University Oil and Gas Innovation Centre (CUOGIC) brings Curtin University’s multidisciplinary research and development expertise to the oil and gas industry’s technology challenges.

 Luxury Branding Research Centre

 The Luxury Branding Research Cluster (LBRC) increases Curtin’s Luxury Branding research capabilities by providing greater collaboration with other research centres and industry partners while continually building on the strengths of Curtin’s well established multidisciplinary approach to Luxury Branding Research.